Kaijiro/chromie/README.md

 ```

 You need to install [GIT LFS](https://git-lfs.github.com/) to retrieve the large log files that are (intentionally)
 not committed here.
+Those files are only used for testing purpose and use only necessary if you intend to run the test
+suites.

-You can download the log file with :
+You can download the log files with :
 ```shell script
 git lfs pull
 ```